MostOfLuck/MostOfLuck/README.md

 ### 👨‍💻 About me:
 I am a beginner front-end developer from Prague.
 I took a front-end developer course at hexlet programming school.
+I have experience with HTML and JavaScript.
+At the moment I am working on my own projects.
+I live in the Czech Republic in Prague.
+Ready to work remotely or with Czech companies in the office.

 <p align="center">
  <img width="600" src="/github-snake.svg" alt="snake"/>